 - The type(s) and size(s) of the packaging used to place the mixture on the market for consumer or professional use.
 The type relates to the form of the packaging as supplied, for example a bottle, a box, a tube, a dispenser etc. The type does not relate to the nature/composition of the packaging material.
 The size has to be given as the nominal volume(s) or weight(s) of the packaging(s).
 If a mixture is supplied in different types and sizes of packaging in any given Member State, information of all the relevant types and sizes placed on the market in that Member State has to be contained in the submission.
 Information about the specific type of packaging linked to each trade name is useful information, for both emergency response and statistical analysis purposes. - The colour(s) and the physical state(s) of the mixture, as supplied.
 This information relates to the general appearance of the mixture (see section 9 of the SDS).
-In case the submission covers a mixture where the colouring agent(s) relevant to a specific trade name varies 46, it is not necessary to indicate the specific colour of each trade name but basic generic colour names can be used.
+In case the submission covers a mixture where the colouring agent(s) relevant to a specific trade name varies , it is not necessary to indicate the specific colour of each trade name but basic generic colour names can be used.
 It is important that colour information is provided taking into account its purpose, i.e. for an emergency health response and under the consideration that this information may be provided by a caller to the poison centre operator who needs to identify the mixture.
-The PCN provided by the Agency supports the identification of colours by providing the list of colours identified as appropriate in this context (including the possibility of indicating multiple colours as well as colourless mixtures).
+The Submission portal provided by the Agency supports the identification of colours by providing the list of colours identified as appropriate in this context (including the possibility of indicating multiple colours as well as colourless mixtures and, additionally, the intensity). - The pH.
+The value referring to the mixture as placed on the market has to be provided.
+In case of mixtures supplied in solid form, the pH should refer to a solution of the same solid mixture.
+In this case the concentration of such a solution has to be provided as well.
+If the pH has been calculated by diluting the mixture in water, the concentration has to be provided.
+In other cases the concentration should be considered as 100%.